Wroetoshaw

-Harold Christopher George "Harry" Lewis (born 24 November 1996), better known as Wroetoshaw or W2S, is a British YouTuber, streamer, and influencer from Guernsey.
+Harry Lewis (born 24 November 1996), better known as W2S (shortened from Wroetoshaw), is a YouTuber, streamer, and influencer from Guernsey.
 He is a member of the British YouTube group Sidemen.
 He is the co-owner of XIX Vodka, Sidemen Clothing, restaurant chain Sides, and cereal brand Best Breakfasts.
-In 2016, Lewis was listed as one of the nineteen biggest British YouTuber stars by Business Insider.
+In 2016, Lewis was listed as one of the nineteen biggest British YouTube stars by Business Insider.
+In 2026, he was listed in the Europe Sports & Games category of Forbes 30 Under 30.

 Early life

 Born in Guernsey, Lewis was raised in Alderney until his family moved back to Guernsey in 2004.
 He attended Guernsey Grammar School.
 He has two younger siblings, named Rosie and Josh.
+Lewis has often stated that he has French ancestry.

 YouTube career

-Lewis initially had several YouTube channels, on which he would experiment with various ideas before setting up his main YouTube channel "Wroetoshaw", in 2012, and uploading primarily FIFA and football content.
+Lewis initially had several YouTube channels, on which he would experiment with various ideas before setting up his main YouTube channel "Wroetoshaw", in 2012, and uploading primarily FIFA and association football content.
 His name comes from a contraction of players Nicky Wroe and Tom Bradshaw.
 Lewis was the last member to join the British collective, Sidemen, in 2014, after being approached by Zerkaa at a FIFA gaming event in New York City earlier that year.
 Lewis was described as "a superstar before the Sidemen" and that he was falling in with the wrong crowds within YouTube and the Sidemen decided to take him under their wing.
-In 2014, he visited the Pascha brothel in Cologne, Germany, where he reportedly paid for multiple experiences.
 As of 2025, Lewis' main channel, 'W2S', has over 16 million subscribers.
 Lewis hasn't published any videos on his main channel since 2020, instead publishing on 'W2S+'.